C.I.D. Moosa: Plot

 However, Gowrishankar secretly kills Randheer to avoid an interrogation, and destroys Moosa's office after learning that the firm doesn't have a license.
 The remaining two terrorists then plant another bomb on Menon's car in an attempt to kill him, but this is foiled when Moosa tries to meet Menon to file a complaint about the office ransacking, saving Menon from being killed by the explosion.
-Moosa is mistakenly praised by the public as the hero who saved the CM's life.
+Moosa then deliberately decides to not complain, to earn false praises by the public and Menon as the hero who saved the CM's life.
 Upon hearing what has happened, Baba furiously breaks out of prison as he personally intends to help Gowrishankar, Amar and Jandu in finishing off both Menon and Moosa.
 After some false leads involving a local lunatic who gives Moosa the run-around several times, Moosa later finds Amar, recognizing him as the second terrorist who planned the bomb at the hospital along with Randheer.

 With that in mind, Moosa tries to nab Amar, but accidentally kills him by shooting him in the head.
 This puts him in trouble, as he was told by Sathyanath only to shoot below the knee or he would face criminal charges.
 However, Sathyanath learns that the Central government issued a reward of ₹ 5 lakhs for Amar's head which Moosa will receive, much to the commissioner's dismay.
 In the meantime, Meena, who Moosa relentlessly tries to woo without success, informs him that Randheer, Amar and Jandu were paying guests in her apartment, and that she filed a complaint to the commissioner as Randheer and Jandu were absconding.
 However, upon being told by Moosa that they were terrorists and they were murdered by Gowrishankar, Meena ends up being arrested by Gowrishankar under the false charges of harbouring terrorists.

 Moosa tries to plead for Meena's innocence to Gowrishankar by stating that she was unaware of the terrorists' identities, but he refuses and takes Meena into custody.
 As Gowrishankar tortures Meena, he tries to molest her, but Moosa arrives to the rescue by thrashing him before releasing Meena, who reciprocates her feelings to Moosa in return.
 Because of this, Gowrishankar issues an arrest warrant on Moosa approved by a reluctant Menon.
 Before the arrest comes to pass, Moosa sneaks into Menon's house to plead his innocence to Menon, who unsurprisingly states that he already knows it by admitting that he witnessed Baba walking on the road on his way home, and is sure he's behind the attacks.